ashleyjenniker/icon-links-widget/readme.txt

 * First release.

 == Upgrade Notice ==

+= 2.5.2 =
+This includes the latest Font Awesome version.

 = 2.5 =
 This includes the latest Font Awesome version, as well as fixing an important bug with the first link.